janelia-python/modular_client_python/README.md

-#modular_device_python
+#modular_client_python

-This Python package (modular\_device) creates a class named ModularDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available modular devices in Linux, Windows, and Mac OS
+This Python package (modular\_client) creates a class named ModularClient, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available modular devices in Linux, Windows, and Mac OS
-X. This class automatically creates methods from available functions reported by the modular device when it is running the appropriate firmware.
+X. This class automatically creates methods from available functions reported by the modular client when it is running the appropriate firmware.
 This is the modular device client library for communicating with and calling remote methods on modular device servers.